 Driving 101: What To Do When You See a Funeral Procession

 From state to state, funeral procession laws are a limited and mixed bag.
-According to a research report from 2004, just Nevada allows front vehicles in a funeral procession to go through a red light unimpeded.
-In five more, the funeral procession gets right of way at intersections, regardless of traffic signal.
-A further 15 states let vehicles go through an intersection if the light turns red after the lead vehicle went through.
+According to a report from the Office of Legislative Research in 2004, the state of Nevada allows front vehicles in a funeral procession to go through a red light unimpeded.
+In five more states, the funeral procession gets right of way at intersections, regardless of the traffic signal.
+An additional 15 states let vehicles go through an intersection if the light changes to red after the lead vehicle has already gone through.

-Of the above states, 11 have statutes against passing through the line, cutting in, or joining in order to skip through red lights.
-Two more states which don’t have right-of-way laws prohibit cutting in or joining the procession.
-It seems that largely the practice of getting out of the way of a funeral and waiting for it to pass before continuing is most due to tradition and being respectful.
+It turns out that only 11 of the aforementioned states have statutes against passing through the line or joining the procession in order to get through red lights.
+Two states which don’t have right-of-way laws prohibit cutting in or joining the procession, too.
+While the laws vary greatly from state to state, it seems that the practice of simply getting out of the way and waiting for a funeral procession to pass is due to tradition and being respectful.

-- Let the procession go all the way through intersections, even if they have a red light and you don’t.
-This goes double if there is an escort vehicle with the procession, even if that vehicle isn’t a police officer.
+- Let the entire procession go through intersections, even if they have a red light and you don’t.

-- Don’t try to pass a funeral on the right on the highway unless they are in the far left lane.
+- Don’t try to pass a funeral on the right side when on the highway unless they are in the far left lane.